 Doctor: “There’s no easy way to break this to you: you have heritage.”

 Doctor: “It is in urgent needs of safeguarding.
 It is already metacultural.”

 Patient: “What’s the prognosis?”

 Doctor: “Intangible heritage is chronic, I’m afraid.” […]

 * * *

-Here, and in the thoughtful analysis of Heritage movements by John Butt, there are many lessons for China here, which are unlikely to be learned.
+Here, and in the thoughtful analysis of Heritage movements by John Butt, there are many lessons for China, which are unlikely to be learned.
 In the south of Fujian province—alongside the extraordinary Hokkien traditions of Daoist ritual, processions with god statues borne aloft on sedans, and nanyin chamber ballads—vicious chronic inter-village feuds are a hallowed part of the local heritage.

 In China at least, one must observe that the ICH is a state agency to trumpet the grandeur of ancient Chinese culture, rather than a dispassionate body supporting scholarly research; except in the most hackneyed of terms, it can hardly confront the most basic aspect of such cultures—their traumatic fortunes through successive upheavals since the 1940s.
 And where do spirit mediums (anchors in maintaining local ritual life, among both the ethnic minorities and the Han Chinese), cults, and sectarian groups stand here?
 Perhaps fortunately for them, they seem most unlikely to be offered the poisoned chalice of ICH status.

 Conversely, the ICH has recently begun to play a significant role in many local cultures, and it is now likely to be included in the remit of fieldworkers.
 It has become significant among amateur ritual associations in Hebei (first of my main field sites), which otherwise were becoming partly moribund (though for enduring ritual functions, see here).